 These bots are intended as a profile-building automation tool.
 Users can set schedule posts, automate pins and follows, etc. As such, they are perfect for those who want to reduce the time they spend doing repetitive tasks on Pinterest.

 We’ve decided to look into the most popular Pinterest bots on the market and review them.
 We have focused, however, only on those tools that provide automation features.
 Many lists of this type include services that provide Pinterest followers or likes.
 We won’t be delving into those.

 Crowdfire is a piece of software that is a little more than a Pinterest bot.
-They provide not only basic Pinterest bot features, but also management tools for nearly all social media.
+They provide basic Pinterest bot features and management tools for nearly all social media.
 You can even integrate your own website or blog into the solution.

 It’s essentially the Swiss army knife of Pinterest bots and automation tools.
 Their primary selling point is that you can manage every social media site and your own blog from one place.
 Crowdifre provides curation, publishing, and scheduling features that make it easy to manage your Pinterest content.

 Additionally, they provide fairly extensive analytics tools that allow you to measure a multitude of metrics.
 For example, Crowdfire provides a report-building tool that gives insight into social media engagement, changes in Pinterest users, and the effectiveness of your social media strategy.

 Unfortunately, most people might find Crowdfire a little too expensive.
 Since they provide features for all social media platforms, their prices are quite a bit higher than most other Pinterest bots.
 Additionally, the Plus plan provides no support, which means you’d have to figure everything out on your own.